Scott Cassidy: Pitching in the NL

 With San Diego for the second half of 2005, he had a 1–1 record with a much lower ERA then he had as a member of the Red Sox at 6.57.
 In 2006, he posted a much more respectable 2.53 ERA while winning 6 games.

 He threw 42.2 innings in his 42 appearances all of which came out of the bullpen as a reliever.
 Cassidy signed a minor league contract with the Milwaukee Brewers on December 3, 2007, but announced his retirement on March 2, 2008.

 Pitching style

 Cassidy primarily throws an 88-90 MPH fastball, and a 78-81 MPH slider.
 He throws an occasional changeup around 80 MPH, and a curveball around 77 MPH.

+Coaching career

+After Cassidy's playing career ended, he entered the coaching ranks.
+He spent a season as a coach at SUNY Sullivan before being named pitching coach under Steve Owens at Le Moyne College for the 2010 season.
+When Owens left for Bryant after 2010, Cassidy was named Le Moyne's head coach.
+He earned his 300th win as Le Moyne's coach in 2023.